caminio/carver/README.md

 ## Writers

 A writer is - compared to an engine - a little bit more work of customization.
-1. It will only be applied if a cwd has been set (it will read it's config/env.js file and use it as it's working directory)
+1. It will only be applied if a cwd (a working directory containing template files) has been set (it will read it's config/env.js file and use it as it's working directory)
 2. It is registered with a protocol name, so in the config/env.js a 'destination' property can be set telling carver where to store the file

 If the config/env.js looks like this: